-*This post does contain affiliate links from Amazon.
+*This post does contain affiliate links from Amazon, Please see my Disclosure Page for more details.
 I purchased the book myself and wanted to share it with you.
 All opinions are my own.

 I first purchased Fifteen Minutes Outside: 365 Ways to Get Out of the House and Connect with Your Kids by Rebecca P. Cohenfor two reasons.